mathineau/pangaea-clustering-intro/README.md

 .
 Based off these attributes you will have to define a feature vector computable for points coming from *every sources*.
 That feature vector is the input to the data clustering algorithm used.
-A possible feature vector that can be constructed from the 2 example data sources could be [category, latitude, longitude, class, mostCommonWordInDescription].
+A possible feature vector that can be constructed from the 2 example data sources could be [category, latitude, longitude, class, travelRelatedWordCount].
 The point is that it should be possible, given a vector of feature, to compute a neighbourhood of other vectors (or points) that are at a certain fixed distance or closer to it.
 For that you will need to define a norm for your feature vector.
 When considering norm on vectors, one naturally thinks of the Eucledian Norm but it could be *anything* ranging from the